MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/govern-antipatterns.md

 # Govern Antipatterns

 Customers frequently experience a number of common cloud adoption antipatterns while in the govern phase of cloud adoption.
-When adopting the cloud, you need to have an understanding of shared responsibilities, and build your security strategy on existing frameworks rather than creating your own.
+As a best practice, take the time to understand shared responsibilities, and build your security strategy on existing frameworks rather than creating your own.

 ## Antipattern: Misalignment on shared responsibility